LineageOS/lineage_wiki/pages/extracting_blobs_from_zips.md

 ```
 where `path/to/` is the path to the installable zip.

+{% include note.html content="Some instalable Zips may include a `system.new.dat.br` instead of a `system.new.dat`.
+To decompres this file you need to install `brotli` as described [here](https://github.com/google/brotli)  and run `brotli -d system.new.dat.br`."%}

 You now need to get a copy of `sdat2img`.
 This script can convert the content of block-based OTAs into dumps that can be mounted. `sdat2img` is available at the following git repository that you can clone with:

 ```